 What is Do this in Memory?

-Do This in Memory is a parish-based programme of preparation for First Communion centred in the parish celebration of the Sunday Eucharist and in the home.
+Do This in Memory is a parish-based programme of preparation for first Holy Communion centred in the parish celebration of the Sunday Eucharist and in the home.
 The programme resources are designed to facilitate parents, families and the parishes’ active involvement in the preparation for the sacrament.
 It complements and supports the work of sacramental preparation in the parish school or the religious education programme in the parish.
-The programme takes place once a month for eight months before First Eucharist and concludes during the parish celebration of the Feast of Corpus Christi.
+The programme takes place once a month for eight months before first Eucharist and concludes during the parish celebration of the feast of Corpus Christi.

 The Co-ordinator's Manual includes:

 — Liturgical guidelines for each Sunday of the programme

 — Text of Sunday readings

 — Liturgical guidelines for the celebration of First Eucharist